adap/flower/doc/source/how-to-run-flower-with-deployment-engine.rst

 Step 1: Set Up
 --------------

-Create a new Flower project (PyTorch):
+Create a new Flower project (PyTorch), and follow the instructions show upon executing :code:`flwr new`:

 .. code-block:: bash